 pipelines contains n names of program pipeline objects to be deleted.
 Once a program pipeline object is deleted, it has no contents and its name becomes unused.
 If an object that is currently bound is deleted, the binding for that object reverts to zero and no program pipeline object becomes current.
+Unused names in pipelines that have been marked as used for the purposes of GenProgramPipelines are marked as unused again.
 Unused names in pipelines are silently ignored, as is the value zero.

 A program pipeline object is created by binding a name returned by GenProgramPipelines with the command pipeline is the program pipeline object name.
-The resulting program pipeline object is a new state vector, comprising ACTIVE_PROGRAM, VERTEX-SHADER, GEOMETRY_SHADER, FRAGMENT_SHADER, TESS_CONTROL_SHADER, and TESS_EVALUATION_SHADER.
+The resulting program pipeline object is a new state vector, comprising all the state and with the same initial values listed in table 6.45.